Fast Privacy-Preserving Text Classification based on Secure Multiparty Computation: Security

 \textbf{Output:} Upon receipt of the inputs from both parties, reconstruct $x$ and $y$ from the bitwise shares.
 If $x = y$, then create and distribute to Alice and Bob the secret sharing $\sharetwo{1}$; otherwise the secret sharing $\sharetwo{0}$.
 Before the deliver of the output shares, a corrupt party fix its share of the output to any constant value.
 In both cases the shares of the uncorrupted parties are then created by picking uniformly random values subject to the correctness constraint. } \end{functionality}

 From the fact that $\peq$ UC-realizes $\feq$, it follows straightforwardly that $\pfe$ UC-realizes the functionality $\ffe$.
-Note that in an internal simulation of an execution of the protocol $\pfe$ for the adversary $\mathcal{A}$, $\s$ can use the leverage of being responsible for simulating $\fti{}$ in order to extract all inputs of the corrupted party, which can then be forwarded to $\ffe$.
+The correctness is trivial to verify and $\feq$ does not reveal any information at all about the secret shared values.
+In the ideal world, $\s$ executes an internal copy of $\adv$ and simulates an execution of the protocol $\pfe$ for $\adv$.
+Note that in this internal simulation $\s$ can use the leverage of being responsible for simulating $\fti{}$ in order to extract all inputs of the corrupted party, which can then be forwarded to $\ffe$. $\s$ can also fix in $\ffe$ the output shares of the corrupted party to match the ones in the internally simulation execution.
+No environment $\env$ is able to distinguish the real and ideal worlds, and thus $\pfe$ UC-realizes the functionality $\ffe$.

 \begin{functionality}{\textbf{Functionality} $\ffe$} { $\ffe$ is parametrized by the sizes $m$ of Alice's set and $n$ of Bob's set, and the bit-length $\ell$ of the elements.\\

 \textbf{Input:} Upon receiving a message from Alice with her set $A= \{a_1,a_2,\ldots,a_m\}$ or from Bob with his set $B= \{b_1,b_2,\ldots,b_n\}$, record the set, ignore any subsequent messages from that party and inform the other party about the receipt.\\